+In a year in which the Dow Jones Industrial Average lost about a third of its value, supermarket stocks actually didn't fare too poorly by comparison.
 Although more than half of the 24 North American food retailing stocks tracked by SN had double-digit losses in 2008, only a handful — four, in fact — fared worse than the market overall, as measured by the Dow.
 The DJIA fell almost 34%, and the Standard & Poor's 500 Index was down about 38.5% for the year.
+The SN Composite Index, ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.